What caused tech layoff 2022–2024

 Tech companies are reverting back to the fundamentals to ensure the business makes a profit and continue making better profit.

-Until companies cut till it hurts the profitability, layoffs will continue to happen to improve margin.
+Unless companies cut till it hurts the profitability, layoffs will continue to happen to improve margin.

 In the next article, I will offer 5 things you can do to significantly reduce your risk from layoff.
 Stay tuned.